-As an experienced, conscientious Orange County-area motorcycle owner, you should make it a point to follow all relevant traffic laws.
+As an experienced, conscientious South Bay-area motorcycle owner, you should make it a point to follow all relevant traffic laws.
 Doing so is absolutely vital for both your health and your legal prospects.

 One of the tragic realities of owning a motorcycle is that you can do everything right and still find yourself in an accident as a result of someone else's negligence.
 Our motorcycle accident lawyers are intensely aware of this.